 - Take part in BU’s renowned Field School to gain a wide range of practical skills

 - Within fifteen months of graduating, 80% of students are in employment or further study.

 This course is among the first to receive joint accreditation from the Chartered Institute for Archaeologists (CIfA), the leading professional body representing archaeologists working in the UK and overseas, and the University Archaeology UK group (UAUK).
 Choosing an accredited degree is widely recognised as the first step on a career path leading to professional status.

 See our fieldwork, facilities and placements in the videos below

 September 2024, September 2025

 Bournemouth University, Talbot Campus

-3 years full-time with a short placement, or 4 years with a 30-week placement
+3 years full-time with an optional 5-week placement, or 4 years full-time with a minimum 30-week placement